MJDean925/BobbyTheDestroyer/README.txt

-Description: The goal of the game is to navigate the maze with the arrow keys and reach the bombs spread throughout while avoiding the guard that will try to find the player based on the bombs being heard or the player being seen.
+Description: The goal of the game is to navigate the maze with the arrow keys and reach the objectives spread throughout while avoiding the guard that will try to find the player based on the bombs being heard or the player being seen.